Maalshekto/kubeform/README.md

 # Terraform Kubernetes Cluster Setup

 ## Description

-This project automates the deployment of a Kubernetes development/lab cluster on AWS using EC2 instances (not EKS).
-It provisions the necessary AWS infrastructure, including VPC, subnets, security groups, and EC2 instances for the bastion host, Kubernetes control-plane, and worker nodes.
+This project automates the deployment of multiple Kubernetes development/lab clusters on AWS using EC2 instances (not EKS).
+It provisions the necessary AWS infrastructure, including a single VPC with multiple private subnets, security groups, and EC2 instances for the bastion host, Kubernetes control-planes, and worker nodes for each cluster.
 The setup scripts install and configure Kubernetes components, Docker, and other essential tools.
-Additionally, it generates an SSH configuration file for seamless access to the cluster nodes via the bastion host.
+Additionally, it generates SSH configuration files for seamless access to the cluster nodes via the bastion host.

 ## Prerequisites